DFEAGILEDEVOPS/MTC/test/admin-hpa/README.md

 https://rvm.io/rvm/install

-Once rvm is installed, we need ruby version 2.7.7, to install use the following:
+Once rvm is installed, we need ruby version 3.2.2, to install use the following:
+ `rvm install 3.2.2`

+*NOTE:* If you are using Apple Silicon and the install fails, this is typically due to it using the newer version of openssl which is not yet supported in Ruby 3.
+You must direct rvm to target the older version...

- `rvm install 2.7.7`
+`rvm install ruby-3.2.2 --with-openssl-dir=/opt/homebrew/opt/openssl@1.1/`

-Use ruby version 2.7.7 and set it as your default:
+Use ruby version 3.2.2 and set it as your default:
- `rvm use 2.7.7 --default`
+ `rvm use 3.2.2 --default`

 ## Install FreeTDS dependency